Glossary

 Continuous Profiling

-Introduced in TiDB 5.3.0, Continuous Profiling is a way to observe resource overhead at the system call level.
-With the support of Continuous Profiling, TiDB provides performance insight as clear as directly looking into the database source code, and helps R&D and operation and maintenance personnel to locate the root cause of performance problems using a flame graph.
-For details, see TiDB Dashboard Instance Profiling - Continuous Profiling.
+Continuous Profiling is a way to observe resource overhead at the system call level.
+With Continuous Profiling, TiDB provides fine-grained observations of performance issues, helping operations teams identify the root cause using a flame graph.
+For more information, see TiDB Dashboard Instance Profiling - Continuous Profiling.

 D